-In our computational experiments, we tried to get statistical data about the size of the integer linear program and the times needed to compute it.
-Our implementation works for biconnected planar graphs with maximal degree four, since we are interested in improving orthogonal planar drawings.
-First we used a benchmark set of 11491 practical graphs collected by the group around G. Di Battista in Rome ([7]).
-We have transformed these graphs into biconnected planar graphs with maximal degree four using planarization, planar augmentation, and the ring approach described in [8].
-This is a commonly used approach for getting orthogonal drawings with a small number of bends [1].
+are interested in improving orthogonal planar drawings.
+First we used a benchmark set of 11491 practical graphs collected by the group around G. Di Battista in Rome ([1]).
+We have transformed these graphs into biconnected planar graphs with maximal degree four using planarization, planar augmentation, and the ring approach described in [7].
+This is a commonly used approach getting orthogonal drawings with a small number of bends [7].
+The obtained graphs have up to 160 vertices; only some of them had more than 100 different combinatorial embeddings.
+The maximum number of embeddings for any of the graphs was 5000.